Meet The Team

 Team USA

 Team USA is made up of talented and determined blind and visually impaired golfers, as well as golfers that face other various physical challenges who embody the true spirit of the game.
 Each player brings passion, perseverance, and skill to every round—proving that vision is more than what you see.
-This incredible group will proudly represent the United States at the Phoenix Cup 2026, competing against top players from around the world.
+This incredible group will proudly represent the United States at the Phoenix Disability Golf 2026, competing against top players from around the world.
 Get to know the athletes driving our mission and inspiring others both on and off the course.

 Two men holding a silver trophy.
 Mark Arnold and Randy Forrer stand side-by-side